BogdanBTO/BogdanBTO/README.md

 ###

-<p align="left">Since 2023, I have been actively developing on Unity and at the same time developing programming skills in C#, HTML and CSS.
+<p align="left">Since 2025, I have been actively developing on Unity and simultaneously developing programming skills in C#, HTML and CSS.
-I have experience in creating console programs, and I strive to write clean and professional C# code.
-I am attracted by the opportunity to work in the field of game and web application development, create my own projects and promote them.
+I have experience creating indie games, and I strive to write clean and professional C# code.
+I am attracted to the opportunity to work in the field of game and web application development, create my own projects and promote them.
-I am currently studying at the I am a Junior programming school.
-In the future, I plan to work as a freelancer and implement my ideas in the field of game development and web applications.</p>
+I am currently studying at the I am a Junior Programming school.
+In the future, I plan to work as a freelancer and implement my ideas in the field of game and web application development.</p>

-* 📚  I study gamedev in Roman Sakutin's courses
+* 📚  I create indie projects
-* ⚡  I want to learn a profession and find a job
+* ⚡  meowmeowmeowmeowmeowmeowmeowmeowmeow

 ###